+Corequisites: None.
+Recommended: None.

+Course Category: Occupational

+This Course is Typically Offered: Fall, Winter

+ECE 180 - Child and Family Welfare Services

+Credits: 3

+Lecture Contact Hours: 3

-This class explores the importance and complex characteristics of diverse families and communities.
+Description: This class explores the importance and complex characteristics of diverse families and communities.
 There will be a focus on identifying needs of families and strength-based methods through which those needs are met.
 Emphasis is placed on understanding the importance of child protection and the impact of abuse and neglect.
 This is a program required service learning course.
 Michigan Central Registry Clearance by the Michigan Department of Human Services is required for this course.
 This course requires all students must meet the requirements of a criminal background check.

+Prerequisites: None.

+Corequisites: ECE 110 if not taken previously or EDUC 110 if

+not taken previously.
+Recommended: None.

+Course Category: Occupational

+This Course is Typically Offered: Fall, Winter

-ECE 230 Classroom Behavior - Understanding Social Competence
+ECE 230 - Classroom Behavior - Understanding Social Competence

+Credits: 3

+Lecture Contact Hours: 3

-The course is designed to introduce students to the role of social competence in the lives of children.
+Description: The course is designed to introduce students to the role of social competence in the lives of children.
 Students are introduced to the development of social competence, principles of group functioning, behavior expectations and appropriate strategies of behavior management in the classroom and the impacts of trauma on children's behavior.
 In addition, the role of educators for promoting self-regulation, peer relationships and healthy problem solving techniques for children is explored.
 Emphasis is placed on respecting children and understanding influences on child behavior.
 This is a program required service learning course.
 Michigan Central Registry Clearance by the Michigan Department of Human Services is required for this course.
 This course requires all students must meet the requirements of a criminal background check.

+Prerequisites: ECE 110 or EDUC 110.

+Corequisites: None.
+Recommended: None.

+Course Category: Occupational

+This Course is Typically Offered: Fall, Winter

-ECE 240 Administration of Early Childhood Programs
+ECE 240 - Administration of Early Childhood Programs

+Credits: 3

+Lecture Contact Hours: 3

-This course will cover methods of administering an early childhood education program reflecting best practices in the field.
+Description: This course will cover methods of administering an early childhood education program reflecting best practices in the field.
 Included will be current laws, regulations, ethical guidelines and other professional standards related to early childhood practice.
 Establishing an original program will be related to understanding the business need for comprehensive development of guidelines for children, staff and families taking part in the program.
 Students will interview an administrator of an early childhood education program.
 Michigan Central Registry Clearance by the Michigan Department of Human Services is required for this course.
 This course requires all students must meet the requirements of a criminal background check.

+Prerequisites: ECE 110 or EDUC 110.

+Course Category: Occupational

+This Course is Typically Offered: Fall, Winter

-ECE 250 Literacy and Numerical Thinking
+ECE 250 - Literacy and Numerical Thinking

+Credits: 3

+Lecture Contact Hours: 3

-This course explores literacy and numerical thinking in children.
+Description: This course explores literacy and numerical thinking in children.
 An emphasis will be placed on constructivist and sociolinguistic views of learning.
 Experiential exercises, course readings and activity development will provide students with opportunities to plan developmentally appropriate learning activities, to record observations of children and to generate analysis that support literacy and numerical thinking development.
 Students will have hands-on learning experiences to share their lessons on literacy and numerical thinking with children.
 Michigan Central Registry Clearance by the Michigan Department of Human Services is required for this course.
-This course requires all students must meet the requirements of a criminal background check.
+This course requires all students must

+meet the requirements of a criminal background check.

+Prerequisites: ECE 110 or EDUC 110.